 These concerns demonstrate the wide variety of privacy considerations evident in IoT systems, and reveal that there is a need for further attention to the subject.

-(Silva, Khan and Han 2018)(Teale 2020)(Braun, et al. 2018)(Bennati and Pournaras 2018)(Wang, et al. 2014)(Davies, et al. 2016)Summary
+Privacy and the IoT in smart cities

+As indicated in the Sidewalk Labs and Array of Things examples described above, smart cities often imply sensed cities, with (Silva, Khan and Han 2018) indicating that, ‘The smart city is an application of the IoT (p.
+697).’
+Smart cities worldwide are seeing significant investment, with (Teale 2020) reporting findings from the International Data Corporation (IDC) that spending on smart city initiatives globally will total nearly US$124 billion in 2020.
+While such investment demonstrates great promise for enhancing smart cities, issues of privacy and trust remain open research questions, as identified in (Braun, et al. 2018), who state that ‘Smart cities must ensure individual privacy and security in order to ensure that its citizens will participate.
+If citizens are reluctant to participate, the core advantages of a smart city will dissolve (p.
+499).’
+With smart city IoT sensors increasingly located in public spaces, developing trust through transparent practices is becoming increasingly complex.
+Developing appropriate methods of communicating data collection and use processes is key, particularly when collected data may be identifiable or when there is no opportunity to opt-out of data collection in a particular geographic space.
+However, while extensive research has been undertaken to enhance data privacy preservation and security in IoT systems (see, for example, (Bennati and Pournaras 2018); (Wang, et al. 2014); and (Davies, et al. 2016)), how these practices are communicated to the public has received significantly less attention.

+Summary

 As the above review demonstrates, privacy and trust are interrelated concepts that may demonstrate a wide variety of preferences depending on both the individual and the context.
 Current notice and consent practices, however, demonstrated most clearly through the use of privacy policies, do not adequately address consumer needs with respect to their privacy and trust preferences.
-IoT systems present a particularly complex case for privacy and trust issues, as they introduce uncertainties aligned with spatial deployment, integration into existing systems, and a lack of transparency regarding data collection and use practices.
-In the following sections, we describe and analyse a 2018 survey undertaken in the UK that was designed to evaluate consumer perceptions of risk and trust in IoT deployments, as well as determine what informational elements are required to engender trust in the IoT.
+IoT systems deployed in public spaces as part of ‘smart city’ initiatives present a particularly complex case for privacy and trust issues, as they introduce uncertainties aligned with spatial deployment, integration into existing systems, and a lack of transparency regarding data collection and use practices.
+In the following sections, we describe and analyse a 2018 survey undertaken in the UK that was designed to evaluate consumer perceptions of risk and trust in IoT deployments, as well as determine what informational communications elements are required to engender trust in the IoT.

 Methodology